 HOW TO COOK APPLE PIE TOPPING

-Please read recipe notes section before you start to cook.
+Please watch my short recipe video first! it's just below the directions, then read recipe notes section before you start to cook.

 Turn on the 'saute' function in your Instant pot and melt the butter, or dairy free margarine.